data-creative/data-creative.github.io/_posts/2016-04-06-node-for-rails-developers-part-1-node-and-express.md

 ## Upgrade Local Web Server

-After demonstrating with success the ability to run the web application, shut down the web server with `ctrl-c`.
+After demonstrating the ability to view the application locally in a browser, stop the web server by typing `ctrl-c`.

-Revise `package.json` to use *nodemon* instead of *node* to start the web server.
+Revise `package.json`, specifically the section which specifies scripts.
+Modify the web server start script to use *nodemon* instead of *node*.

 ````
 // package.json